A bachelor's degree in Information Science is the entry point for many information-related careers in the public and private sector, such as:

 Flexibility is a key component of the program.
 Coursework is offered onsite, online and in blended formats so you can balance classes with full-time or part-time employment.

-The Department of Library and Information Sciences offers financial support and scholarships to its students to recognize exceptional academic and creative accomplishments
+The Department of Information Science offers financial support and scholarships to its students to recognize exceptional academic and creative accomplishments

 The necessary course work required to earn your degree includes:

 The information science courses provide an overview of information professions, information organizations, and information access and retrieval.